everpub/openscienceprize/README.md

 * Notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements.

+These tools are in widespread use outside of academia, are considered best practices, and are part of a flourishing ecosystem based on the idea of interoperability and open source.

-If you combine all these tools you have an extremely good reproducible science setup.
-Right now this requires a lot more geek-ness than your average researcher has.
-Fixing this is the aim of this project.
+Combining all these tools results in an extremely good reproducible science setup.
+Right now doing this requires a lot more technical skill than the average researcher has.
+This project will create blue prints and training material for setting up a research project that incorporates the above tools.
+The materials will be contributed to existing training initiatives to encourage widescale adoption.

+This project will build tools that are useful to scientists from day one (so they use them for purely selfish reasons) and as a "waste product" allows others to reuse that particular data analysis.

 # How to make it so